The Crimson Wing: Mystery of the Flamingos: Soundtrack

 The soundtrack to the film was composed and performed by the British jazz-electronic group The Cinematic Orchestra, who produced the soundtrack with Steve McLaughlin.
 Teese Gohl orchestrated the score, which was performed at Air Lyndhurst by The Cinematic Orchestra and the London Metropolitan Orchestra, conducted by Andy Brown.
 The music was mixed by McLaughlin and The Cinematic Orchestra at British Grove Studios and Northpole Studio.
-On 17 September 2009 the composition was performed live by The Cinematic Orchestra with the London Metropolitan Orchestra at Union Chapel, Islington in London.
+The composition was performed live by The Cinematic Orchestra with the London Metropolitan Orchestra at Union Chapel, Islington in London on 17 September 2009.
 In the same year it won the award for best original score at the Jackson Hole Wildlife Film Festival in Wyoming, USA on 1 October..

 The original recordings of "Arrival of the Birds" and "Transformation" from the soundtrack were used in the last scene of the film The Theory of Everything and in the short film Together Apart from the Cornetto Cupidity Series.
 In December 2012, the song "Arrival of the Birds" appeared in a commercial for the women's perfume Acqua di Gioia by Giorgio Armani.